 - $1.5 million to the Walker Innovation Program, which supports researchers and new ideas that have the potential for advancing scientific knowledge of breast cancer.

-- $1.8 million to support the Mass Spectrometer Program
+- $1.8 million to support Mass Spectrometer program.

 - $3.9 million toward a comprehensive breast imaging program and the purchase of a breast MRI and digital mammography machine.

 - $3 million toward a newly revamped and re-designed M. Lau Breast Centre that provides complete care for breast cancer patients.